Embed Code

 Onboarding (Wikipedia)

 Onboarding or organizational socialization is the American term for the mechanism through which new employees acquire the necessary knowledge, skills, and behaviors to become effective organizational members and insiders.
-In other than American English, such as in British and Australasian dialects, this is referred to as "induction".
+In varieties of English other than American English, this may also be referred to as "induction".
 In the United States, up to 25% of workers are organizational newcomers engaged in onboarding process.

 A model of onboarding (adapted from Bauer & Erdogan, 2011)